Open Innovation at the centre of our strategy

 The BIM method aims to digitise the project and the worksite from the preparatory phase onwards, offering numerous advantages to the project and works teams, such as: reliability of quantities and bills of quantities, synthesis and resolution of interfaces, worksite installation plan, simulation of phasing, safety analysis, catenary assembly logs, track laying plans, cable tray installation plans, etc.

-Since 2022, Colas Rail in France has joined the MINERVE programme, a research and development project funded by the government as part of the Investment Plan for France: France 2030, alongside SNCF Réseau, RATP, Centrale Supelec, the University of Paris-Saclay, Irex and Kayrros.
+Since 2022, Colas Rail in France has joined the MINERVE program, a research and development project funded by the government as part of the Investment Plan for France: France 2030, alongside SNCF Réseau, RATP, Centrale Supelec, the University of Paris-Saclay, Irex and Kayrros.
 The aim of MINERVE is to establish and guarantee digital continuity throughout the lifecycle of railway infrastructures, based on the BIM method and digital twin technology.
 The digital twin, a key innovation in the project, will enable simulations and predictions to be made, particularly on operating disruptions and resilience to climate change.

 Over and above operational efficiency, the use of these methods is part of a broader vision aimed at making the railway construction ecosystem more efficient, while contributing to the ecological transition and decarbonisation of the industry.
 These technological advances are not just limited to modernising processes but are also part of a responsible approach to the environment.